 Born Karol Józef Wojtyla on May 18, 1920, in Wadowice, Poland, Pope John Paul II's early life was marked by great loss.
-His mother died when he was nine and his older brother Edmund died when he was twelve.
+His mother died when he was 9 years old, and his older brother Edmund died when he was 12.

 Growing up, John Paul was athletic and enjoyed skiing and swimming.
 He went to Krakow's Jagiellonian University in 1938 where he showed an interest in theater and poetry.
 The school was closed the next year by Nazi troops during the German occupation of Poland.
 Wanting to become a priest, John Paul began studying at a secret seminary run by the archbishop of Krakow.
 After World War II ended, he finished his religious studies at a Krakow seminary and was ordained in 1946.

 John Paul spent two years in Rome where he finished his doctorate in theology.
 He returned to his native Poland in 1948 and served in several parishes in and around Krakow.
 John Paul became the bishop of Ombi in 1958 and then the archbishop of Krakow six years later.
 Considered one of the Catholic Church's leading thinkers, he participated in the Second Vatican Council—sometimes called Vatican II.
 The council began reviewing church doctrine in 1962, holding several sessions over the course of the next few years.
 As a member of the council, John Paul helped the church to examine its position in the world.
 Well regarded for his contributions to the church, John Paul was made a cardinal in 1967 by Pope Paul VI.